openfga/openfga/.github/ISSUE_TEMPLATE/bug_report.md

 **Summary**

 Describe the bug here.

+- Steps to reproduce
-What did you expect to happen and what did you get that was unexpected?
+- What did you expect to happen?
+- What actually happened?

 **OpenFGA version or commit**